 - Plan exhibit setup/dismantle – Assign responsibility for showing up early to help with setup and assign team members to the breakdown process, as well.
 Make sure to give anyone setting up or breaking down enough cushion between travel to make it work without stress.

-- Create an itinerary – Outline when your team should be where, so there’s no confusion.
-Include time frame for badge pickup, setup, exhibit hours, session hours, happy hours or client dinners, tear down hours, etc. (This checklist has a Sample Itinerary included on tab 3!)
+- *Create an itinerary – Outline when your team should be where, so there’s no confusion.
+Include time frame for badge pickup, setup, exhibit hours, session hours, happy hours or client dinners, tear down hours, etc. If you are using an independent lead capture solution that supports documents, include your itinerary in the app so that your booth reps can easily access.
+(This checklist has a Sample Itinerary included on tab 3!)

 - Host a Team Meeting, #3 – In this meeting, review your packing list and itinerary.
 Send a follow-up email to each of your team members with the exact items they are responsible for bringing.
 Answer any last-minute questions.